totalpaveinc/sqlite/README.md

 If an application contains mulitple copies of SQLite, database corruption could ensue on POSIX systems, so it's important that applications (including linked libraries) to only use one copy of SQLite.
 See Section 2.2 of [How To Corrupt](https://www.sqlite.org/howtocorrupt.html) for more information.

 This package contains the original SQLite sources which is in the Public Domain.
-Additionally it contains JNI Wrappers for Android targets and build scripts for producing binaries for several architectures.
+Additionally it contains build scripts for producing binaries for several architectures.
 Built binaries gets published to the [sqlite-bin](https://github.com/totalpaveinc/sqlite-bin) repository.

 This package is currently using SQLite3 v3.39.2.